-- Construction will begin on 5 February 2018 and will last for approximately 52 weeks.
-Roadworks will mostly be carried out at night to avoid disruption to traffic at peak times.
+Construction began on 5 February 2018 and will last for approximately 52 weeks, with roadworks mostly being carried out overnight, 8pm to 6am Monday to Friday.

 Ashted Circus roundabout forms part of the north east section of the Birmingham ring road (A4540).
 It provides access to Aston University and Birmingham City University, Eastside, and the planned Curzon Street High Speed 2 station.
 The roundabout suffers from traffic congestion and delays especially during peak commuting times.
 We will be changing the junction to a cross roads, controlled with traffic signals.

 The project is an important part of the long term, Birmingham Connected vision to support the growth of Birmingham by transforming the city’s transport network.

 We are encouraging everyone to consider their travel choices, especially for shorter journeys, and use public transport, walk or cycle whenever possible.

 In February 2015 we asked local residents and businesses for their views on the proposed design, and we held an exhibition which was attended by members of the design team to allow people to ask us questions.

 In December 2017 we held an afternoon ‘Meet The Contractor’ Event for local people and businesses at Nechells Community Wellbeing Centre, which was staffed by BCC Officers and by members of the designers and constructors of the new Ashted Circus junction layout.

 Planned improvements on completion of the scheme at Ashted Circus will include: